 When at all possible you should first try to create a void in your hand.
-When playing with teams that you have never played before, you should try and create this void in a green suit.
+When playing with teams that you have never played before, you should try to create this void in a green suit.
 Most people tend to lead from a green suit rather than from next.

 While rare, there are times it is the correct and perfectly legal move to discard the card that you picked up.
-An example would be holding five higher trump and picking up a nine.
+An example would be holding five higher trump and picking up a nine.`

 When making a lone call and having to choose between holding two aces or keeping an ace-king combination, discarding the single ace tends to be the better choice.
 This limits the opponent's opportunities to trump or over trump a suit.

 Choosing the correct discard when the opposing team is playing alone is even more critical.
 In particular, a lone called from third seat requires a discard of a singleton next.
 As the dealer, that would include a singleton ace in next.

 When having to choose between discarding an off suit ace and trump, always save the trump.